Community Meeting, Open House Set for New Carson City Sawmill

 "We're certainly trying to be good neighbors, we gave a lot of thought on how we can mitigate noise and dust," said Tahoe Forest Products CEO Jonathan Shinn.
 "I think our plans will be well received."

-There's a community meeting on Tuesday, August 23 at 10 a.m. at the Indian Hills General Improvement District in Carson City.
+A community meeting was held on Tuesday at the Indian Hills General Improvement District in Carson City.
 There will be an open house at The Red Barn in Carson City from 4 p.m. to 7 p.m. on Tuesday, August 30.